Phi Beta Delta

-The College's Theta Iota Chapter will be chartered on April 27, 2017, and consist of faculty, staff, students, and local honorary members engaged in international education.
+The College's Theta Iota Chapter was chartered on April 27, 2017, and consists of faculty, staff, students, and local honorary members engaged in international education.

 Phi Beta Delta (ΦΒΔ) stands for philomatheia, biotremmonia, diapheren — "Love of knowledge, valuing of human life, and achieving excellence" and driven by five key objectives:

 - Recognize achievement in international educational interchange;

 - Increase the recognition, credibility, and importance of the international experience;

 - Develop a cadre of individuals (students and faculty) involved in the international experience;

 - Create a catalyst for international academic-based programming on campus; and

 - Connect individuals on U.S. campuses involved in the international experience.